cuappdev/pollo-ios/README.md

 # Clicker iOS Client
 [![Build Status](https://travis-ci.org/cuappdev/clicker-ios.svg?branch=master)](https://travis-ci.org/cuappdev/clicker-ios)

-Clicker is another app from [Cornell AppDev](http://cornellappdev.com), a project team at Cornell University.
-It is an app that seeks to extend the functionality of iClickers on a web and mobile platform.
+Clicker is one of the latest apps by [Cornell AppDev](http://cornellappdev.com), a project team at Cornell University.
+Clicker seeks to extend the functionality of iClickers on a web and mobile platform.

 ## Installation
 We use [CocoaPods](http://cocoapods.org) for our dependency manager.
 This should be installed before continuing.